 Depending on what state your bathroom is currently in, you can pick a few of these things or maybe even do them all.
 The one tip though that I would advise everyone to do is clean that grout – this will make such a big difference and go a long way to transforming your old bathroom in to a much fresher space for hardly any spend at all.

+So those are my top tips to help you make an old bathroom feel new.
 Once you’ve had a go at transforming your bathroom, you may even love your ‘new’ bathroom so much that you put off the renovation for years.

 Any tips to add to these?
 Leave me a comment below.